TanStack/table/docs/guide/column-faceting.md

 const table = useTable({
   columns,
   data,
-  getCoreRowModel: getCoreRowModel(),
+  getCoreRowModel: createCoreRowModel(),
-  getFacetedRowModel: getFacetedRowModel(), //if you need a list of values for a column (other faceted row models depend on this one)
+  getFacetedRowModel: createFacetedRowModel(), //if you need a list of values for a column (other faceted row models depend on this one)
   getFacetedMinMaxValues: getFacetedMinMaxValues(), //if you need min/max values
   getFacetedUniqueValues: getFacetedUniqueValues(), //if you need a list of unique values
   //...